Gavin-Bowers/ILC-2023/Lotto Final Project Notes.md

 ![](Images/Pasted%20image%2020231215190100.png)

 I was hoping that this would work and I would finally be done, but alas, it didn't work.
 I didn't know what I was doing wrong.
 In desperation, I turned to IDA and used the debugger to try to see what was going on.
 It confirmed that my understanding of the code was correct, but the value I had was wrong.
 I double checked the logic and it seemed to be correct.
 I was still stumped.
-Finally, I read through the code again and realized... _I entered the wrong value for the constant._ Some things never change, huh?
+Finally, I read through the code again and realized... _I entered the wrong value for the constant._ Classic programmer error.

 The IDA debugger (actually the best of any debugger I've used so far):

 ![](Images/Pasted%20image%2020231215164827.png)

-With my newly correct value, I tentatively entered it, ready to give up if it didn't work.
+I tentatively entered my new value...

 It worked!